liferay/liferay-frontend-projects/packages/liferay-theme-tasks/README.md

 type: `array`<br>

 Specifies a list of [PostCSS](https://postcss.org/) plugins to run on the compiled CSS after the SASS compilation

+### dockerThemesDir

+type: `string`<br>
+default: `/home/liferay/tmp/themes`

+Determines where temporary files, necessary to launch the `watch` task, are created.
+Liferay user must have read and write permissions on the selected directory.

 ##### sassOptions